george24601/notes/pm/misc.md

-# Arrow's impossibility theorem

-when voters have three or more distinct alternatives (options), no ranked voting electoral system can convert the ranked preferences of individuals into a community-wide (complete and transitive) ranking while also meeting a specified set of criteria: unrestricted domain, non-dictatorship, Pareto efficiency, and independence of irrelevant alternatives.

-In short, the theorem states that no rank-order electoral system can be designed that always satisfies these three "fairness" criteria:

-If every voter prefers alternative X over alternative Y, then the group prefers X over Y.
-If every voter's preference between X and Y remains unchanged, then the group's preference between X and Y will also remain unchanged (even if voters' preferences between other pairs like X and Z, Y and Z, or Z and W change).
-There is neither "dictator" nor "prophet": no single voter possesses the power or the knowledge to always determine the group's preference.
-(what does this imply)

 Shut up on issues related to money and people management - that is the management's job

 People tend to avoid losses than acquiring gains.
 Therefore, instead of taking stuff from people, construct a scenario where they are willing to give themselves.